jpegleg/giant-spellbook/README.md

 _Note that attesting the MBR typically requires superuser access.
 Attestations can be done without checking the MBR with 'attest' instead of 'attest_mbr'._

 The reason RHEL needs to be treated separately with the 'rhel' option instead of 'linux' is that the kernel file location and naming is different.
-Debian and many distros will work with 'linux' attestation because they have a kernel file in /vmlinuz, while if the kernel path must be dynamically discovered, then 'rhel' mode is used.
+Debian and many distros will work with 'linux' attestation because they have a kernel file symlink at /vmlinuz, while if the kernel path must be dynamically discovered, then 'rhel' mode is used.
 Alpine also has a different kernel file name and less files by default, so 'alpine' is used for attesting Alpine Linux to match those.

 If a checked file is not present, the 'attest' and 'attest_mbr' functions will have no output.
 For MacOS the MBR is checked from `/dev/disk0`, while on linux it is checked from `/dev/sda`.
 If `/dev/sda` is not found for Alpine Linux, Linux, or RHEL, we also look for `/dev/nvme0n1` and `/dev/vda`.